We train you for the industry of the future.

 Each of the 15 – 20 scoring projects you submit will be accompanied by a 200 word commentary explaining how you approached the task.
 This writing is not marked directly but is used to inform your tutor’s feedback.
 Likewise the final major project is accompanied by a 2000 word commentary.

-We expect you to have a good, solid knowledge of one computer based DAW like Logic, Cubase, or Digital Performer.
+We expect you to have a good, solid knowledge of one digital audio workstation.
 You need to write music fluently and productively.
 You should be able to produce roughly two minutes of music in a day.
 Your demos should be of good quality and we are happy to listen to your music and give you an opinion on this before you apply.
 A high level of music theory is a big advantage but we appreciate there are many different ways to great a great score and you will be judged principally on the potential shown in your portfolio.

 Books, Films, Scores and Recordings

 Throughout the course, you will be required to read books and listen to recordings.
 These are not included in the course price.
 We have found over the years, with a few exceptions, it is far more cost effective for students to purchase books and scores locally than for us to send them out to you.
 So you should expect to have to source and purchase, rent or borrow a fair amount of recordings and printed material, a full list of which will be available in the course handbooks.

 Applicants should have an undergraduate degree.